slatedocs/slate/source/includes/_endpoint-variable.md

 And the typical "frequencies" member is expanded into a custom "categories" member:

  * categories: An array of row objects.
-Each row represents a distinct category (whether valid or missing), and includes its id the "_id" member (note the leading underscore), and its name as the "name" member.
+Each row represents a distinct category (whether valid or missing), and includes its id the `_id` member (note the leading underscore), and its name as the "name" member.
 The "missing" member is true or false depending on whether the category is marked missing or not.
 The number of entries which possess that value is included as the "count" member.

 #### text